ihh/quaff/README.md

-   -kmatchband &lt;n&gt; Size of DP band around kmer-matching diagonals (default 64) -kmatchmb &lt;M&gt;   Set kmer threshold to use M megabytes of memory -kmatchmax      Set kmer threshold to use all available memory (slow) -kmatchoff      No kmer threshold, do full DP (swapfile-heavy, v slow)
+   -kmatchband &lt;n&gt; Size of DP band around kmer-matching diagonals (default 64) -kmatchmb &lt;M&gt;   Set kmer threshold to use M megabytes of memory -kmatchmax      Set kmer threshold to use all available memory (slow) -kmatchoff      No kmer threshold, do full DP (typically very slow)

    -threads &lt;n&gt;, -maxthreads
                    Specify number of threads, or use all cores available